mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 packet that was sent in this datagram is marked as received.
 Together with the received mark, an estimation of the delay at which the packet was received by the peer can be stored.
 Assuming the RTT is divided equally between the link from the sender to the receiver and the link back to the sender, this estimation can be calculated using the RTT exposed by QUIC divided by two.

-Depending on the requirements of the used congestion controll algorithm, a feedback report including the information described in {{cc-interface}} can then be generated and passed to the congestion controller.
+This mapping can later be used to create the `pkt_status_list` and the `pkt_delay_list` as described in
+{{cc-interface}}.

+In a regular interval, the `pkt_status_list` and the `pkt_delay_list` MUST be passed to the congestion controller together with the current timestamp `t_current` and the RTT statistics `min_rtt`, `smoothed_rtt` and `rtt_var`.
+If available, the feedback MAY also contain the ECN marks.

 The feedback report can be passed to the congestion controller at a frequency specified by the used algorithm.

-The congestion controller regularly outputs a target bitrate, which is forwarded to the encoder using the interface described in {{encoder-interface}}.
+The congestion controller regularly outputs the `target_bitrate`, which is forwarded to the encoder using the interface described in {{encoder-interface}}.

 ~~~